 Making societies more resilient—in the face of rising tensions and disputes—is key.
-Decades of research and peacebuilding efforts show that certain structural conditions make societies more vulnerable.
-We believe it is critical to address these conditions, and we are committed to an approach that prevents mass violence and atrocities through better policies, action, and relationships among key actors.
+Decades of research and peacebuilding efforts show that certain structural conditions can make societies more vulnerable.
+We believe the best path to address these conditions is through genuine and effective partnerships led by local expertise and complementary to other fields of practice.

 Follow our unfolding conversations